danielleappel/Python-Tutorial/4-Control-Flow.md

     You win! (and thankfully didn't divide by zero!)
 If `age == 23` (or any other number), the expression `1/0` will be evaluated, which would cause an error.

 We can play the same game with `and` statements.
 If the first condition is false, then the whole thing must be false.
-So as long as `age=\=16`, there will be no error
+So as long as `age` is not equal to 16, there will be no error

     >if age == 16 and 1/0 == 2345:
         >print("You win! (but actually, this is impossible.)\n")